-A sail powered ship need a 'clear axis' to keep a steady course sailing ahead with wind across - but not necessarily a symmetric hull.
-A heeling sail-ship always has an asymmetric underwater hull shape, and despite their mounted "sidecar", neither the Pacific sail-powered out-rigged canoe nor the proa show any sail-problem.
+A sail powered ship need a clear axis to keep a steady course when sailing ahead with wind across.
+'Clear axis' is the one with obvious smallest water resistance compared with any other saildirection.
+A 'clear axis' not necessarily means a symmetric hull, because a heeling sail-ship always has an asymmetric underwater hull shape - more heeling = more asymmetry - and despite their mounted "sidecar", neither the Pacific sail-powered out-rigger canoe nor the 'flying proa' from Marianas Islands show any sail-problem - on the contrary.

-The elegant shaped Venetian gondola, is designed with an asymmetric hull shape, but that is to compensate the one-sided propulsion from her only oar.
+The elegant shaped Venetian gondola too is designed with an asymmetric hull shape, but that is to compensate the one-sided propulsion from her only oar.

-When we in pre-historic time tried to mount a sail on our boat to catch the wind, we first drifted downwind, but nevertheless we had got a propulsion, as in some way was superior to our rowing.
+When we in pre-historic time tried to mount a sail on our "floating vessel" to catch the wind, we first drifted downwind, but nevertheless we had got a propulsion, as in some situations was supplementary to our paddeling.
 But not each time we hoisted our sail, the wind blew to where we wanted to go with our vessel, and we had therefor to get something else, as could push along and keep a pointed course - even with wind across.

 But the old steer-oar remained many centuries on its place aft starboard side, where it was landed as paddle from our canoes and rowing boats.

 The hidden keel-effect